breatheco-de/content/src/content/lesson/making-react-components.md

   <Clock />,
   document.getElementById('root')
 );
 ```

-> :point_up: This is a class component.
+> ☝️ This is a class component.
 We strongly recommend you use functional components and hooks instead because class components are legacy.

 ## Features of `function` components